tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/datapower/README.md

 **General Support:**

 This plug-in is developed and supported by IBM UrbanCode with assistance from the IBM UrbanCode Development Community.
 The underlying DCM client, which the plugin is based off of, is supported on a best effort basis.
 Anyone is welcome to contribute to the plug-in or the DCM client on GitHub.
 Click the *Visit Project* button above to see the source code.
 To download the latest plug-in or dcm release, navigate to the GitHub repository and click the *release* tab.
 All new DataPower plug-in versions will be listed there.
 We suggest that you follow the GitHub repository to stay up-to-date with the latest changes.
-Older versions can be found on our [ftp site](https://www.urbancode.com/uc-downloads/plugins/ibmucd/datapower/).
+Older versions can be found on the [Downloads Page](downloads.md).

 **Source Code:**